VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Experiments

 \subsection{Generalization to Unseen Anatomies}

 To assess VesselTok’s generalization, we evaluate it on anatomies and graph scales outside the training distribution.
-VesselTok is trained on airways, whole-brain vessels, and pulmonary trees, with graphs ranging from 2500 to 10000 nodes.
+VesselTok is trained on airways, whole-brain vessels, and pulmonary trees, with graphs ranging from $\approx$2500 to $>$ 10000 nodes.
 To demonstrate its generalizability, we applied VesselTok on three datasets: (i) large-scale renal vasculature (RV), (ii) compact human Circle of Willis (CoW), and (iii) synthetic data created by partitioning airway trees and brain vessels along the sagittal plane to induce anatomically implausible edits (probing topological breaks and long-range consistency).
 CoW graphs are small (< 1,000 nodes on average), while renal graphs exceed 100,000 nodes (over an order of magnitude larger than typical training examples).
 Although not limited by computational scalability, to obtain higher fidelity, we ran inference via spatial chunking with $150^3$ grid size, yielding heterogeneous chunks ranging from sparse (< 200 nodes) to dense (> 8,000 nodes).
 For all graphs, coordinates are normalized to [-1,1] and centered by subtracting the center of mass.

-Tab.~\ref{tab:quantitative_results_ood} and Fig.~\ref{fig:ood} show that VesselTok robustly encodes heterogeneous out-of-distribution structures, achieving clDice of 99.42 on CoW and 88.86 on RV, while also attaining lower Betti errors, indicating more faithful topology preservation than the baselines.
+Tab.~\ref{tab:quantitative_results_ood} and Fig.~\ref{fig:ood} show that VesselTok robustly encodes heterogeneous out-of-distribution structures, achieving a clDice of 99.42 on CoW and 88.86 on RV, while also attaining lower $\beta_1$ error and competitive $\beta_0$ error, indicating more faithful topology preservation than the baselines.
 On the synthetic sagittal-cut ATM and COSTA samples, VesselTok maintains clDice scores of 99.16 and 95.44, respectively, demonstrating resilience to anatomically implausible topological edits.
-In contrast, baseline methods exhibit higher topological errors (more disconnected components and spurious or missed loops), larger Chamfer distance, and lower clDice.
+In contrast, baseline methods consistently exhibit lower clDice and higher $\beta_1$ error (i.e., more spurious or missed loops), while 3DShape2VecSet achieves competitive $\beta_0$ error.
 For additional details, see supplementary Sec~F.